Buy Gold Britannia Coins

 Yes, they are legal tender within the UK.
 All Britannia fractions and precious metals feature Queen Elizabeth on the obverse of the coin and a face value.
 These features qualify the coins as legal tender so in theory they can be spent in shops.
 However, with the 1oz gold Britannia boasting a £100 face value but being worth ten times that it would be foolish to do so.
 More commonly, the legal tender status increases the coins’ appeal due to it not being subject to Capital Gains Tax.

 These Britannias track the gold spot price and can appreciate or depreciate with that price.
 It’s arguably the most popular gold investment in the UK as the coins are very good value due to mass production and their larger size.
 They’re completely tax free due to their legal tender status, and their Royal Mint heritage enhances their global appeal.

 Gold Britannias provide a lower price per gram than Sovereigns due to being four times the size.
 Both fetch similar prices per gram when being sold and both are Capital Gains Tax free due to their legal tender status.
 The Sovereign’s smaller size offers more divisibility, and their longer existence (200 years versus only 30 years for the Britannia), provides far more variety and choice.
-The Britannia has only ever featured Queen Elizabeth on its obverse, whereas the Sovereign has contained a number of monarchs.
+The Britannia has only ever featured Queen Elizabeth on its obverse, whereas the Sovereign has contained numerous monarchs.